Smart Integration

 Digital media support the integration of refugees

-With the app-based peer group counselling Smart Integration, Ulm University, in cooperation with the Jobcenter Rhein-Neckar-Kreis, developed a new, innovative tool that supports refugees in their integration.
+With the app-based peer group counseling Smart Integration, the University of Ulm in cooperation with the Jobcenter Rhein-Neckar-Kreis developed a new, innovative tool that supports refugees in their integration.
 The project was funded by the Péter Horváth Foundation.
-The aim was to evaluate the success and feasibility of app-based peer group counselling as a counselling service for refugees in a nine-month pilot project.
+The goal was to evaluate the success and feasibility of app-based peer group counseling as a counseling service for refugees in a nine-month pilot project.

 Smart Integration is based on the principle of peer groups.
-Peer groups form when people with the same interests, challenges or goals join together.
-Members of peer groups can benefit from each other's experiences, develop a common motivation or experience support that is difficult to find otherwise.
-Smart Integration implemented peer groups both digitally and on site.
-The digital version allows participants to network with each other regardless of location, maintain their anonymity and have access to the support of their peers at any time.
-Especially in the context of refugees, this offers the possibility to participate in a conversation without time pressure.
-The on-site and in-person peer groups were facilitated at the Integration Point Heidelberg (part of the Jobcenter Rhein-Neckar-Kreis), giving participants direct access to each other and the opportunity to communicate using facial expressions and gestures, and build up a trusting relationship with each other.
+Peer groups form when people with the same interests, challenges, or goals join together.
+Members of peer groups can benefit from each other's experiences, develop a common motivation, or experience support that is difficult to find otherwise.
+Peer groups are realized digitally in Smart Integration on the one hand.
+People can network with each other regardless of location, maintain their anonymity, and have access to the support of their peers at any time.
+Especially in the context of refugees, this offers the possibility to join a conversation without time pressure.
+On the other hand, the peer groups are realized on site and in person at the Integration Point Heidelberg (belonging to the Jobcenter Rhein-Neckar-Kreis).
+People thus have direct access to each other, communicate using facial expressions and gestures, and build up a trusting relationship with each other.

 Project period: September 2018 - July 2019